 - Dry the pan thoroughly and apply a thin layer of oil to any part of the dish that may come into contact with food.
 The type of oil you choose is very important here.
 Note: It’s best to opt for an oil that has a high smoke point, as you’ll be heating the oil to a high temperature.
 Avocado oil, palm oil, hazelnut oil, and sesame oil all have high smoke points.
 Take into account the taste.
 You want something quite neutral.
 Coconut oil is a good choice, along with canola, vegetable shortening, or lard – a professional cook’s favorite.

 - Use a clean, cotton cloth to gently wipe the pan and remove any excess oil, or any pools of oil.
 This excess is unnecessary and will actually increase the smoke output when the oil is heated.
 Never use paper towels for this.
 They’ll leave small tissue fibers on the stoneware that will become a part of the seasoning.
 You’ll be picking tissue particles out of your muffins for years to come!

 - Place the pan into an oven that’s been heated to 200 degrees celcius, or 400 degrees farenheit.
 Leave in the oven for 30 minutes, resisting any temptation to open the door and peek.
 After 30 minutes, remove from the oven and allow to cool.

 - Repeat the process 3 more times.
-This process will build up a good non-stick layer and make your stoneware non stick cookware.
+This will build up a good non-stick layer and make your stoneware non stick and enjoyable to cook with.

 How to Cook with Stoneware